openflighthpc/docs.openflighthpc.org/docs/hpc-concepts/base-system.md

 ## Additional Considerations and Questions

 - How will applications outside of the repositories be installed?
-- Will the application need to be useable by all nodes in the HPC network? (e.g. an NFS export for apps may solve the issue of multiple installations)
+- Will the application need to be usable by all nodes in the HPC network? (e.g. an NFS export for apps may solve the issue of multiple installations)
 - How will new package versions be installed when the HPC environment being maintained in the future?
 - How will you create and maintain a consistent software environment on all nodes over time?